A Hygge Christmas is the perfect lifestyle to adopt for the festive season!

 Bringing in natural elements inside will heighten your Winter Hygge experience even more.
 You can bring in foliage from the garden, pine cones, acorns and other similar things in.
 Maybe you can try drying citrus fruits and using it for scent and decorative purposes.

+Try your hand at some home made natural Christmas decorations, like pine cones for hanging around the room.
 Get creative by styling branches and berries in vases for centre pieces and displays.

 Think lots of layers when using decorating your home space as you would for a winter outfit.
 Layering rugs with different textures and thicknesses in your living room or bedroom.
 Adding a small plush pile rug to the space can cozy up the room immediately.